IGM0937/AutoKait/CONTRIBUTING.md

 > Please be kind.
 I'm happy to hear about any improvements.

 If you have:
-- Any suggestions, please create a discussion.
+- Any suggestions, please create an issue or discussion.
-- Any code changes, raise a pull request for any changes.
+- Any code changes, please raise a pull request.
     - To which branch you choose to merge into is up to you.

 All contributions have are a few stipulations: